bbauska/TUMx-DWAPNx/README.md

 So, this reduce function is a higher-order function calling this anonymous function on the element of the array and this function gets two parameters.
 The first one is the accumulator.
-In our case, that\'s going to be an array and the first step is the empty one and then the second step it\'s going to be whatever we did with it in the first step.
+In our case, that&apos;s going to be an array and the first step is the empty one and then the second step it&apos;s going to be whatever we did with it in the first step.
 And it also gets a value.
-In our case, that\'s going to be a relationship that is stored in this response array.
+In our case, that&apos;s going to be a relationship that is stored in this response array.

 So, now, what we need to do is we need to check if the target and source names of our relationship are already part of our names object, or list of names.
 And the list of names, the current one, is going to be stored in our accumulator.
-So, what we\'re going to do is to check if this accumulator already has this name as part of it.
-So, I\'m going to use the **indexOf** function on the **val.target**.
-So, this checks if the name that\'s stored in the target attributes of our relationship object is found anywhere in our list of names and if it does, it will return the position of it in the array.
+So, what we&apos;re going to do is to check if this accumulator already has this name as part of it.
+So, I&apos;m going to use the **indexOf** function on the **val.target**.
+So, this checks if the name that&apos;s stored in the target attributes of our relationship object is found anywhere in our list of names and if it does, it will return the position of it in the array.
 And if it is not already in there, it will return -1.
 So, if

-the name is not already part of a list, we\'re going to add it.
-So, we\'re going to
+the name is not already part of a list, we&apos;re going to add it.
+So, we&apos;re going to

 push the name to our accumulator array, which is the list of names, and then

-we\'re going to do the exact same thing except for the source name. source equals -1.
+we&apos;re going to do the exact same thing except for the source name. source equals -1.

-Then, we\'re gonna push this source name as well.
+Then, we&apos;re gonna push this source name as well.
 We potentially

 now modify this accumulator array by adding one or maybe two names.
 In any case, we want to return this accumulator.
 So, in the second step, or in the following step, this is now the new list in which there are any names that we added in this step.
-That\'s already enough to get a list of unique names from our array of responses.
-Just going to save the file and I\'m going to put log it to the console, so we can take a look at it.
+That&apos;s already enough to get a list of unique names from our array of responses.
+Just going to save the file and I&apos;m going to put log it to the console, so we can take a look at it.

-Going back to the browser, I\'m going to reload the page, press our button.
+Going back to the browser, I&apos;m going to reload the page, press our button.
 As you can see, we get a nice list of unique names.
 So, one more thing that D3 is a bit unique with - we already have a list of interactions or links between names, which are the relationships, except that D3 cannot work with the names themselves.
 Instead, it needs IDs and the IDs are going to correspond to the position of the names in this array.
-So, the next thing we\'re going to do is we\'re going to go over the response array, which holds our relationships one more time and we\'re going to replace the actual names with the position of those names in the names array.
-So, we\'re going to use, in this case, we\'re going to say new variable and these are going to be our links we are going to use in our visualization later and that\'s going to be a response.map()**.** This is another JavaScript array function and it\'s very similar to the reduce, except, in this case, we are not going to keep any accumulator.
-It\'s just going to pass this anonymous function that will be applied to each of the relationships.
+So, the next thing we&apos;re going to do is we&apos;re going to go over the response array, which holds our relationships one more time and we&apos;re going to replace the actual names with the position of those names in the names array.
+So, we&apos;re going to use, in this case, we&apos;re going to say new variable and these are going to be our links we are going to use in our visualization later and that&apos;s going to be a response.map()**.** This is another JavaScript array function and it&apos;s very similar to the reduce, except, in this case, we are not going to keep any accumulator.
+It&apos;s just going to pass this anonymous function that will be applied to each of the relationships.
 In this case, this function only gets the value of the current position in the array and what

-we\'re going to do is we\'re going to replace the source with the position of
+we&apos;re going to do is we&apos;re going to replace the source with the position of

 this name in the names array.
-It\'s going to be another names.indexOf val.source.
+It&apos;s going to be another names.indexOf val.source.

-We\'re going to check where in the list of names is this name and then
+We&apos;re going to check where in the list of names is this name and then

-replace the name with that number and we\'re going to do the same for the target as well.
+replace the name with that number and we&apos;re going to do the same for the target as well.

-And then, we\'re going to return this modified relationship, so it will be replaced in the array of relationships.
+And then, we&apos;re going to return this modified relationship, so it will be replaced in the array of relationships.

-Now, we\'re going to take another look at what that looks like and I\'m going to log both the names and the links.
+Now, we&apos;re going to take another look at what that looks like and I&apos;m going to log both the names and the links.
 Reload our data.
 So, now, we have the list of names up here and we have a list of relationships.
 Except, this time instead of actually having the name Grenn here or